ntnu-mr-cancer/dragon_baseline/documentation/development_guide.md

 ### Working in Docker
+You must have
+<a href="https://docs.docker.com/get-docker/" target="_blank">Docker</a>
+installed and running on your system for the following steps to work.
+If you are using Windows, we recommend installing
+<a href="https://docs.microsoft.com/en-us/windows/wsl/install" target="_blank">Windows Subsystem for Linux 2 (WSL2)</a>.
+For more
+details, you can watch the
+<a href="https://www.youtube.com/watch?v=PdxXlZJiuxA" target="_blank">official tutorial by Microsoft for installing WSL 2 with
+GPU support</a>.

-If you prefer development in Docker, start with building the Docker container:
+Once Docker is installed, and start with building the Docker container:

 ```bash
 cd ~/repos/dragon_submission